kaisershahid/dinoframe/src/service-container/readme.md

 > A bundle decorator is returned from `BundleDecoratorFactory`, and service metadata can be retrieved using `getBundleMetadata(bundleId: string)`.

+[See bundle/readme.md](./bundle/readme.md) for more in-depth discussion of bundles.

 ## A Complete Picture

 The following example shows how to define services, associate them with a bundle, and selectively register and start those bundles in the container.